-The school was built from the vision of individuals who recognize that each student can succeed both academically and socially even when the middle school years are notoriously seen as a time for self-doubt and low self-esteem.
+The school was built from the vision of individuals who recognize that each student can succeed both academically and socially, even when the middle school years are notoriously seen as a time of self-doubt and low self-esteem.

-As the result of a dedicated staff, involved parents, the support of local businesses, and community members, Seaside is one of the top performing schools in the state of Florida recognized at the national and state levels for their academic achievements.
+As the result of a dedicated staff, involved parents, and the support of local businesses and community members, Seaside is one of the top performing schools in the state of Florida, recognized at the national and state levels for academic achievements.

 In 2011, Seaside Neighborhood School was recognized again for its excellence in education by earning a high performing charter school status from the Florida Department of Education.
-Along with its high performing status, Seaside Neighborhood School is ranked third among 583 middle schools in the state of Florida.
+Along with its high performing status, Seaside Neighborhood School established the ranking of third among 583 middle schools in the state of Florida.
+Since 2011, Seaside School continues to be recognized as one of the highest performing middle school in the state of Florida.

 As a result of the Seaside Neighborhood School’s continued recognition of success and community support, ninth grade was added to the middle school location in Seaside.
 Under the leadership of Mrs. Kim Mixson, the ninth grade class was recognized for their academic achievements.
 Because of this recognized success, the demand for adding additional high school grade levels was expressed by current Seaside Neighborhood School parents, local parents, and out of state families looking to move to the South Walton area.